fpeterek/Koberice-Lisp/readme.md

 ---

 What happens when you combine the two best things in the World, Kobeřice and Lisp?
 You get Kobeřice-Lisp.
-A statically typed Lisp dialect with support for the most crucial Lisp features that I'm never going to finish.
+A Lisp dialect with support for the most crucial Lisp features that I'm never going to finish.

 ---